ossc-db/pg_stats_reporter/html/pg_stats_reporter/doc/pg_stats_reporter.md

 Changes from pg_stats_reporter 14 are shown below.

   - Supports pg_statsinfo 15 (pg_stats_repoter 15 supports only
-    pg_statsinfo
+    pg_statsinfo 15).
-14).
   - With the version upgrade of Smarty, PHP version 7.1 or later is supported.
   - There is now more performance informatin to report.
     - Added reporting of resource information (per database and per query) during query execution.
-	- Added items to the Plans and Autovacuum Overview reports.
+	- Added items to the Plans and Autovacuums Overview reports.

 ## See also